-The standard response usually includes a question about when their lease ends, quoting either the 30 or 60 day lease termination notice and/or the lease break policy with a closing remark that the notice must be in writing and include the forwarding address to comply with state/local security deposit laws as well as lease compliance.
+The standard response usually includes a question about when their lease ends.
+We explain either the 30 or 60 day lease termination notice.
+If its appropriate we review the lease break policy.
+We end with a closing remark that the notice must be in writing.
+And remind the resident to include the forwarding address to comply with state/local security deposit laws as well as lease compliance.1st

 The Move Out Notice Policy

 A proactive lease management program has the opportunity to give managers some insight into residents intentions for their future housing plans.
 Too many times, management staffs sell themselves short when the move out notice option is discussed.

 An inquiry about the process does not mean the final decision has been made.
 First, offering interest in the resident, inquiring about the reason for their decision, and showing interest to encourage them to renew their lease could be the influencing factor to make a decision.
 The general assumptions, first; the resident has purchased a home.
 The second, the resident is unwilling to renew at an increased rent.
 Bottom line, we don’t know if we don’t ask.
 And for our resident, our failure to ask reinforces their belief that they are nothing more than an apartment number and a rental payment.